Faculty: Arts, Humanities and Social Sciences

 31 March 2020

-We asked our BA History lecturers to give us their recommendations for a textbook, novel and film that students should try before joining the course.
+Our History lecturers have recommended a textbook, novel and film that students should try before joining the course ARU.
+Dr Richard Carr's choices centre on the 1930s and 1960s.

 Beyond the Pale/Rules of the Game (1982-3) by Nicholas Mosley.
 Nicholas Mosley was a nervous child who never lost his stammer, served bravely in the Second World War, and later served as a Liberal peer in the House of Lords.
 His father, Sir Oswald Mosley, was a bombastic orator, imprisoned in 1940 as an enemy of the state, and led the notorious British Union of Fascists.
 Though I’d recommend Mark Mazower’s Dark Continent as a historical work on the events of the 1930s, Nicholas Mosley’s two volume biography of his father retains a spark of humanity, and ambiguity, that makes it well worth a read.
 It is both a strong history, and a tale of a very strange relationship between two very different people.